Mike Schneider (news anchor): Career

 Schneider was born on Long Island, New York, moved to suburban Philadelphia during his high school years, and was educated at Temple University.
-He began his TV career in 1975 as a news writer for WPVI in Philadelphia.
-From August 1975 to January 1976 Mike worked as the sports anchor then from January to September 1976 as weekend news anchor at WTAJ Television in Altoona, Pennsylvania, followed by a similar post at WKBW-TV, Buffalo, New York during the fall of 1976.
+He began his TV career in 1975 as a news writer for WPVI-TV in Philadelphia.
+From August 1975 to January 1976 Mike worked as the sports anchor then from January to September 1976 as weekend news anchor at WTAJ-TV Television in Altoona, Pennsylvania, followed by a similar post at WKBW-TV in Buffalo, New York during the fall of 1976.
 From 1977–82 he worked as a reporter/anchor for WTAE-TV in Pittsburgh, documenting the decline of America's steel industry, the effects of the energy crisis, Pittsburgh's rebirth as a world class medical center, and travelling to Germany to cover the return of the hostages from Iran.

-From 1982 to 1986, he worked as the evening news co-anchor and reporter on WPLG in Miami, Florida, where he reported on the cocaine wars that wracked that community, the influx of Caribbean refugees, and the 1982 riots.
+From 1982 to 1986, he worked as the evening co-anchor and reporter on WPLG in Miami, Florida, where he reported on the cocaine wars that wracked that community, the influx of Caribbean refugees, and the 1982 riots.
 It was during those riots that a news cruiser carrying Schneider and his photographer was attacked, but both survived without injury.

 In August 1983, Schneider and co-anchor Ann Bishop were cited by the trade magazine "Electronic Media" as one of the best news teams in the country.
-Schneider was recruited in 1986 by WCBS-TV, the flagship station of CBS in New York City, where he anchored the 5:30 and 11pm nightly newscasts.
+Schneider was recruited in 1986 by WCBS-TV, the flagship station of CBS in New York City, where he anchored the 5:30 and 11:00 p.m. nightly newscasts.
 During his career at the station, he also moderated the 1988 New York City Presidential debate, and covered the 1987 stock market crash, and Pope John Paul's first trip to the United States.

 In 1989, he became news anchor for ABC's World News This Morning and Good Morning America, where he served as the regular substitute for host Charles Gibson.
 He also contributed reports to ABC's 20/20 news magazine and Nightline, including live reports from the landfalls of Hurricanes Hugo and Andrew.
 Schneider also anchored ABC's overnight and morning coverage of the Persian Gulf War, splitting anchor duties with Peter Jennings and Ted Koppel.
 Schneider anchored ABC's morning coverage of the 1992 Democratic and Republican National Conventions.